keboola/app-embeddings/README.md

 # Embedding Transformation

-This component allows you to embed tables using OpenAI embedding algorithms with data provided from your KBC project.
+This component allows you to embed tables using OpenAI embedding algorithms with data provided from your Keboola project.

 - [TOC]